Catherine Share: Tate-LaBianca

 Although not directly involved in the Tate-LaBianca murders, Share testified at the 1970 trial of defendants in these murders.
 She said that Family member Linda Kasabian was the mastermind.
 She was trying to absolve Manson of any involvement in the crimes.

 On December 18, 1970, Share, along with four other Manson followers: Lynette "Squeaky" Fromme, Dennis Rice, Steve "Clem" Grogan, and Ruth Ann "Ouisch" Moorehouse, were charged with attempted murder after they plotted to kill former fellow Manson Family member Barbara Hoyt.
 They had wanted to prevent her from testifying for the prosecution against Manson, Susan Atkins, Leslie Van Houten, and Patricia Krenwinkel during the Tate/LaBianca murder trial.

 They planned for Moorehouse to lure Hoyt to Honolulu, Hawaii, so that she would be unable to testify.
 If she could not persuade Hoyt against testifying, Moorehouse was to kill her.
-After they visited, on September 9, 1970, Hoyt was preparing to board a flight back to California.
+After they visited, on September 9, 1970 Hoyt prepared to board a flight back to California.
 Moorehouse bought Hoyt a hamburger and laced it with a large dose of LSD.
-She left her at the airport and flew back to California alone.
+Moorehouse left Hoyt at the airport and flew back to California alone.
 Hoyt survived this attempt on her life, and Share and the others were charged with attempted murder.
 The charge was later reduced to conspiracy to dissuade a witness from testifying.
 Share, Fromme, Rice, and Grogan served 90-day sentences at the Los Angeles County Jail.
 Moorehouse never served her sentence, as she failed to appear at the sentencing hearing.